SAP/spartacus-docs/_pages/dev/features/storefinder.md

 ## Configuration

-Storefinder has a following configuration in `default-store-finder-config.ts`
+Store Locator has a following configuration in `default-store-finder-config.ts`

 ```typescript
   googleMaps: {